 - Add the stem of the parsley to the oil: we do this to infuse some parsley flavour into the hot oil.
 This will make our arrabbiata sauce extra aromatic.
 Just remember to remove the stems from the pan before adding the tomatoes.

 - Finish the pasta in the sauce: boil the pasta for about 3/4 of its cooking time, then finish it up in the tomato sauce, adding some of the pasta cooking water.

 While this cooking method might seem bizarre, it is by far the best way to make a creamy sauce.

-Cooked this way, the starch in the pasta will leak into the tomato sauce, giving it that creaminess without having to add any cheese or butter.
+Cooked this way, the starch in the pasta will leak into the tomato sauce, giving it that creaminess without adding any cheese or butter.

-Arrabbiata means angry.
-Due to chili peppers, eating the pasta will make your face red, like if you were angry.
+Arrabbiata literally means “angry” in Italian.
+Due to hot chili peppers, eating the pasta will make your face red, like if you were angry.
 Hence the name arrabbiata.

 The ingredients, however, are the same, with the addition of the chili pepper and the parsley in the arrabbiata.

 Yes, the original Italian recipe of penne all’arrabbiata is naturally vegan.